-UNC-Chapel Hill is fortunate to have donors who have provided scholarships based on both a student’s financial need and merit.
+Thanks to the generosity of University donors, UNC offers a number of scholarships based on both a student’s financial need and merit.
 If you would like to establish a University scholarship or support an existing fund, please contact the Office of University Development.

 Need-based scholarships are awarded through the Office of Scholarships and Student Aid on the basis of financial need and academic performance.
 Some also have additional criteria, ranging from county of residence to field of study.
 Many are renewable, providing the recipient continues to demonstrate need and maintain the minimum grade point average stipulated with the award.
 Unless specifically requested, no other applications or information other than your UNC-Chapel Hill Admissions application, the FAFSA (Free Application for Federal Aid), and the CSS/PROFILE application are needed to be considered for a need-based scholarship.
 Please do not send additional information unless requested to do so.